02 Oct Divorce: Options for Legally Calling It Quits

 Annulment is not easily granted in Washington State and the courts will only allow it if your marriage is seen as invalid in Washington State.

 Here are the ways the courts determine if your marriage is not seen as valid under Washington State law.
-If your marriage fall under one or more of the following circumstances you can most likely file for an annulment.
+If your marriage falls under one or more of the following circumstances you can most likely file for an annulment:

 - Duress or Force – One partner was threatened or forced into exchanging vows

 - Fraud – Being untruthful with your partner about your ability to fulfill the expectations of the marriage